NolanSmug/blackjack/README.md

 The `Game` class manages the overall flow of the game.

 - `playGame()`: Starts and manages logic in the game of Blackjack.
+> Note: Some rules such as splitting and doubling down are not implemented in my version of Blackjack.
+Logic for advanced rules will be added soon.

 ## Hand